Hoogly/hoogly.github.io/src/content/blog/leadership-without-trust-is-just-management.md

 ## The three layers of trust

-Over time, I’ve come to think of trust in three dimensions:
+Over time, I've come to think of trust in three dimensions:

-1. **Trust in managers:** “Am I safe to be honest with you?”
+1. **Trust in managers: “Am I safe to be honest with you?”**

-   - This is where it starts.
+This is where it starts.
-   - If someone can’t tell their manager the truth — that they’re stuck, burned out, confused — the whole system suffers.
+If someone can’t tell their manager the truth — that they’re stuck, burned out, confused — the whole system suffers.

-   - You don’t need to be perfect as a manager.
+You don’t need to be perfect as a manager.
-   - You just need to be present.
+You just need to be present.
-   - To listen.
+To listen.
 To follow through.
 To admit when you don’t have the answer.

-   - The more consistently someone sees that, the more trust they’ll give you.
+The more consistently someone sees that, the more trust they’ll give you.

-2. **Trust in teams:** “Will you catch me if I fall?”
+2. **Trust in teams: “Will you catch me if I fall?”**

-   - I’ve worked with brilliant teams that couldn’t innovate, simply because no one felt safe being wrong.
+I’ve worked with brilliant teams that couldn’t innovate, simply because no one felt safe being wrong.

-   - On the best teams, people take risks.
+On the best teams, people take risks.
-   - They ask “dumb” questions.
+They ask “dumb” questions.
 They disagree respectfully.
-   - They don’t have to perform, they just get to be.
+They don’t have to perform, they just get to be.

-   - That kind of culture isn’t built in a single offsite.
+That kind of culture isn’t built in a single offsite.
-   - It’s built in the daily rhythms of working together, showing up, and looking out for each other.
+It’s built in the daily rhythms of working together, showing up, and looking out for each other.

-3. **Trust in the company:** “Do we walk the talk?”
+3. **Trust in the company: “Do we walk the talk?”**

-   - This one’s the hardest to rebuild once it’s lost.
+This one’s the hardest to rebuild once it’s lost.

-   - A friend of mine was recently laid off by email.
+A friend of mine was recently laid off by email.
 No conversation.
 Just a link to FAQs and a locked-out Slack account.

-   - Of course layoffs happen.
+Of course layoffs happen.
 But how they happen says everything.

-   - If we say we care about people, and then act like they’re expendable, people remember.
+If we say we care about people, and then act like they’re expendable, people remember.

-   - If we talk about wellbeing, but punish people for taking leave, the culture notices.
+If we talk about wellbeing, but punish people for taking leave, the culture notices.

-   - Employees aren’t just watching what we say.
+Employees aren’t just watching what we say.
-   - They’re watching who we are, especially when it’s hard.
+They’re watching who we are, especially when it’s hard.

 ## Why we built Hoogly as a trusted space